AdamWandoch/indeed-bot/Readme.md

 This is an experimental project to explore Java ecosystem of technologies for web development.

-The application retrieves html from https://ie.indeed.com/jobs?q=software&l=cork&sort=date&filter=0&start= and parses it creating a list of IndeedJob objects containing information about the job title, company name, unique "indeed job id" and a link to view the listing.
-All data is persisted to Postgres Database hosted on AWS RDS and retrieved on application restart.
+The application retrieves html from [HERE](ie.indeed.com/jobs?q=software&l=cork&sort=date&filter=0&start=) and parses it creating a list of IndeedJob objects containing information about the job title,
-Data is exposed through a number of basic endpoints in JSON format.

-This Spring Boot powered RESTful API is running on Heroku and another instance on AWS, and it has a task that hits the custom "/ping" endpoint in a specified time interval to keep itself awake.
-Another scheduled task scans Indeed.ie and updates the job list periodically.<br>
+            company name, unique "indeed job id" and a link to view the listing.

+All data is persisted to Postgres Database hosted on AWS RDS and is available in JSON format through [indeed-bot-api](https://github.com/AdamWandoch/indeed-bot-api)
+        A number of instances of this bot is deployed in different environments and is scanning Indeed.ie in a staggered pattern to avoid captcha block and to maintain as up-to-date job list in the database as possible.

 #### To run the project locally:
  * install PostgreSQL